 #2 – Then ask big.
 Instead of a small mention each week, devote a considerable amount of time to talking about inviting.
 Let the congregation know next week's service is designed for new people, share stories, and ask big.

 #3 – Provide invite cards.
 You can make it easier for people to invite by giving them simple tools like printed cards.
 Here are some from LifeChurch in Oklahoma City.

 #4 – Encourage Social Media Use During the Service.
 During a welcome, encourage everyone to take out their phones and share a status update or Tweet.
 People don't have to wait until later in the week to invite someone, they can do it from their iPhones at church.
 Besides, it's time churches stop greeting people like it's 1999.

 #5 – Provide lawn signs.
 Print up a few lawn signs and make them available for people to put in their front lawns.
 If people will do it for politicians, some will do it for their church.

 #7 – Create shareable content.
 It's not tough for you because you're a professional Christian, but sometimes, it's scary for people to invite their friends to church.
 So create helpful content that is easier for people to share.
 It might be an inspirational quote or a helpful article.
+It could be a list of local restaurants that let kids eat free.
 This free eBook will give you more ideas.